Lucyhenley/CardiffMATHBIO_NERCHackathonTwo_PublicTransport/README.md

 Given these input values, the app reports the optimal number of seats which can be used in the train, their locations within the train and the emissions per passenger.

 Graphics are included which demonstrate the emissions per person, dependent on the number of passengers who can fit safely into the carriage.
-We also plot the emissions per passenger of small and large cars, so that we can identify the exact number of passengers requires per carriage to make public transport a lower-emission method of travel.
+We also plot the emissions per passenger of small and large cars, so that we can identify the exact number of passengers required per carriage to make public transport a lower-emission method of travel.

 The GUI is published <a href="https://lucyhenley.shinyapps.io/CardiffMATHBIO_NERCHackathonTwo_PublicTransport/" target="_blank">**here**</a>.